2024 Best Information Science Schools in Massachusetts

 The schools below may not offer all types of is degrees so you may want to filter by degree level first.
 However, they are great for the degree levels they do offer.

-Any student who is interested in information science has to check out Boston University.
+Any student who is interested in information science has to take a look at Boston University.
 Located in the city of Boston, Boston U is a private not-for-profit university with a very large student population.
 A Best Colleges rank of #54 out of 2,217 schools nationwide means Boston U is a great university overall.

-There were roughly 24 information science students who graduated with this degree at BHCC in the most recent year we have data available.
+There were roughly 15 information science students who graduated with this degree at BHCC in the most recent year we have data available.

-UMass Lowell is a large public university located in the suburb of Lowell.
+UMass Lowell is a fairly large public university located in the suburb of Lowell.
 This university ranks 21st out of 63 colleges for overall quality in the state of Massachusetts.

-There were approximately 12 information science students who graduated with this degree at Westfield in the most recent data year.
-Students who receive their degree from the is program make about $44,839 for their early career.
+There were about 9 information science students who graduated with this degree at Westfield in the most recent data year.
+Graduates who receive their degree from the is program make around $44,839 in the first couple years of their career.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.